WEB APPLICATION PENETRATION TESTING

 With an application-layer web penetration test, Tanner’s Information Security team will help identify both common and application-specific vulnerabilities that exist in custom-developed software.

-Our methodology is heavily focused on manual testing and verification techniques.
+Tanner bases our testing process on the OWASP testing guidelines, with an added Tanner touch.
+Our custom web application testing methodology is heavily focused on manual testing and verification techniques.
 Many application-layer vulnerabilities are the result of logical and systematic flaws in the code that are often overlooked during automated testing procedures.
 If exploited, these types of vulnerabilities can be the most damaging.
 This is why most web applications require manual testing.

 Tanner’s testing protocol begins with a network/operating system review.
 This helps verify that underlying systems are configured securely.
 After performing initial systemwide tests, our penetration testing team zeroes in on the application layer (layer 7).
 Application layer testing accounts for the majority of the time allocated to application penetration engagements.

 For role-based applications and systems, testing is conducted across all permission levels and authorization policies.
-This ensures coverage across the entire application and includes in-depth testing of complicated authorization controls.
+This ensures coverage across the entire application and includes in-depth testing of complicated authorization controls that would normally be missed when only testing the application unauthenticated.

 Penetration Test Deliverable

-The deliverable for this engagement consists of a report that highlights the gaps identified in tests, along with Tanner’s prioritized recommendations for remediating the identified risks.
+The report highlights the gaps identified in tests, along with Tanner’s prioritized recommendations for remediating the identified risks.
 The end result is an improvement in the overall security of the application.
 Our findings take into consideration the size of the company and the sensitivity of its data when determining the importance and urgency of each recommendation.